x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Cmd/start_en.md

 ##RETURN VALUE##

-On success, return the tid of the command execution.
+On success, return the pid of the command execution.

 On error, exception will be thrown.